What Does (And Doesn't) Renters Insurance Cover?

 Renters insurance generally provides four types of financial protection:

 • Personal property damage: If your property is damaged, renters insurance will cover the cost of the damage up to your policy's limits.
-Covered "perils," as insurers call the various causes of damage, are specifically named (or not excluded) in your policy such as fire, wind or theft.
+Covered "perils," as insurers call the various causes of damage, are specifically named in your policy, and typically include fire, wind, water damage due to a sudden incident like a burst pipe, or theft.

-• Personal liability: If someone is injured or their property is damaged, and you are blamed for the event, your policy will cover liability costs, including legal costs.
-A standard policy includes up to $100,000 in liability coverage.
+• Personal liability: If someone is injured or their property is damaged, and you are blamed or sued for the event, your policy will cover the associated costs up to your policy limit.
+A standard policy includes up to $500,000in liability coverage.

 • Additional living expenses: If your rental home becomes uninhabitable as a result of a covered peril, renters insurance will pay for expenses above and beyond your normal living expenses.
 This is sometimes called loss of use coverage.